 The unfortunate circumstances of the past year have changed how people live in and interact with their homes.
-This is precisely why home renovations have grown to become such an immense activity over the past year.
+This is precisely why home renovations have become such an immense activity over the past year.
 With remote working and distance learning expected to persist post-pandemic, it’s also become a necessity to create more dedicated spaces for daily living.

 Keeping It Clean

-This can easily be achieved through more sophisticated smart home technologies.
+Easily achieve this through more sophisticated smart home technologies.
 Automatic washbasin, touch-less flushing toilets, and voice-activated kitchen appliances are some of the most relevant items you should integrate into your home.
 It’s all about reducing unnecessary touchpoints to an absolute minimum to keep everyone in your household safe and healthy.

-However, if your home’s outdoor space is extremely limited, you could also choose to incorporate nature indoors.
+However, if your home’s outdoor space is minimal, you could also choose to incorporate nature indoors.
 Simply adding more green features will prove to add warmth and character to any space.
 Moreover, bio-design furniture is also another material expected to make waves in renovation projects, especially as sustainability becomes more influential in design.

 Function with the Form